wavesplatform/Waves/docs/API.md

-Access API in a browser (e.g. http://localhost:9085/addresses/ ) or CURL or with the command line client (GET addresses/)
+Access API with swagger UI (http://localhost:9085) or CURL or with the command line client (GET addresses/)

 **addresses - info about wallet's accounts and other calls about addresses**